YahiaBakour/Comparative-Study---Advanced-Data-Structures/README.md

 - We will create a vector of pointers, and perform inorder traversal on the subtree to insert all of the nodes into the vector.
 - Proceed to rebuild the tree by re-arranging pointers by recursively splitting the vector in halves and then re-attaching nodes.
+- End up with a near perfectly balanced subtree of the BST
+- If you run this function on the root, it will rebalance the entire tree

 ### Results: